 In addition to developing a felling plan, the team uses the data to assess the impact of fewer trees on the hill on peak water flows.
 They can then design a suitable drainage plan to lessen the risk of flooding.
 This is particularly useful for the safety of the public road situated below the woodland.

-Minimising exposure to risk
+Minimizing exposure to risk

-Jason Rogers, Marketing Manager at Routescene commented, “This is an incredibly valuable project which we are delighted to be involved with.
+Jason Rogers, Marketing Manager at Routescene commented, “This is an incredibly valuable forest mapping project which we are delighted to be involved with.
 My family spends a great deal of time at Kenmore and the surrounding area.
 We know Drummond Hill very well.
 It would be such a shame if the pathogen spreads to the hill which is covered in dense woodland.
 We wish the Forestry and Land Scotland team every success with the project and hope they are able to conserve the beautiful scenery.”

 Once the felling has been completed, Forestry and Land Scotland will plant a mixture of tree species that will retain the character of this important site for many more years.